 10 Great iPad Apps

-Crazy Face Lite encourages shy students to speak more often, and is great with students who have trouble speaking.
+Crazy Face Lite encourages shy students to speak more often and is great for students who have trouble speaking.
 Cost: FREE

 Autism Timer -This app offers a digital timer for students with autism.
 2.99